kord-network/docs/concepts/courtroom.md

 ## Implementation

-The courtroom framework include a solidity smart contracts suite, an ABI interface specification and tools to interact with these contracts.
+The courtroom framework includes a solidity smart contracts suite, an ABI interface specification and tools to interact with these contracts.

-A courtroom suite includes  abstract generic `Swear` contract which knows about the tendering and litigation process, i.e., how to open a case and conduct a trial.
+A courtroom suite includes a generic contract which knows how to open a case and conduct a trial.
 An abstract trial is described by a finite state automaton states of which correspond to stages of litigation and the transitions are labeled by various outcomes of evaluating evidence submitted to the respective expert witnesses associated with the stage.